The professor who assigns value to nature — then persuades world leaders to save it

 “Missing that trip to New York was really crushing,” said Daily, who along with more than 100 other participants moved their conversations online.
 Zoom meetings would often take place in the middle of the night for Daily, who would take the calls in her garage to avoid waking her family.
 She would attempt to stay warm while fiddling with PowerPoint presentations.

 But a year later, in March, the push bore results when the United Nations Statistical Commission adopted the standard.
-“This is a historic step forward toward transforming how we view and value nature,” said U.N.
-Secretary General António Guterres.
+“This is a historic step forward toward transforming how we view and value nature,” U.N.
+Secretary General António Guterres said.

 Daily heard the news by email, and it brought tears.